 - You are the data subject (person) based in the EU

-- You are an organization outside the EU, but you collect and process personal data of EU citizens.
+- You are an organization outside the EU, but you collect and process the personal data of EU citizens.

 Simply put, if you have a website and an email list, or a contact form, or a shopping cart, then yes, you collect personal data and you could be affected by the GDPR.

-What’s included into personal data?
+What’s included in personal data?

 According to the GDPR Art.
 4, personal data includes: